 The CHF Whitelist shall never include Device IDs for a CHF, a GPF or an ESME and shall only include the Device ID for a GSME where that GSME communicates with the GPF using a ZigBee network.

+Post Migration Configuration

+For GroupID = “CB”, the DCC shall ensure that the communications service provider takes all reasonable steps to ensure that the SMETS1 SMSO can no longer communicate with the Commissioned SMETS1 Devices or any associated communications service provider systems.

-Device installation – For Group IDs AA, BA and CA
+Device installation – For Group IDs AA, BA, CA and CB

 The Application Association labels: